Training Programs :: Open Water Swim Training

 We offer open water group training under the supervision of highly experienced and knowledgeable coaches.
 One unique feature of our training program is that we teach not only essential skills and techniques, but also teach how to practice them in a pool as well as in an open water setting with people around you.
 We will make you more confident, faster and ultimately a better Triathlete or open water swimmer!

-Be sure to check out the Surviving the Swim Seminar on Thursday, June 23rd at 6am.
+Be sure to check out the "Master the Swim" Seminar on Thursday, June 22nd at 6am.
 It will be a FREE clinic taught by our highly experienced and knowledgeable CES coaches, in conjunction with Fleet Feet Sports' Triathlon Seminar Series.

 Choose from 1, 3, 6 or Unlimited (Up to 10) sessions.